johnpuddephatt/collaborativehousing/_posts/2022-03-14-what-floats-your-boat-community-led-moorings-do.md

 Boaters in other cities and along other rivers that are interlinked, are also exploring similar ways of launching Community-led approach to better manage rivers, Canals, Boat and moorings.

 Please join us to hear the latest report and that relates to Oxford and beyond.

+For more information, please get in touch with us via Info@cohohub.org.uk